aws/aws-cli/scripts/performance/README.md

     - Example value: `["s3", "cp", "test_file", "s3://bucket/test_file", "--quiet"]`.
 - `dimensions` (list) **(optional)**: Used to specify additional dimensions for interpreting this metric.
-  - Each element in the list is an object with a single key-value pair.
+  - Each element in the list is an object with the following keys:
-The key is the name of the dimension (e.g. `FileSize`), and the value is the value of the dimension (e.g. `32MB`).
+    - `name` (string): Name of the dimensions
+    - `value` (string): Value of the dimension
 - `environment` (object) **(optional)**: Specifies settings for the environment to run the command in.
   - The environment object supports the following keys: